Knife Cutting Skills Are Paramount

 The Medium Dice

 The medium dice type of cuts are derived from the Batonnet and the only added step is slicing the batonnet to produce cubes.
-This size is called a Medium Dice.
+This size is called Medium Dice.

 Dimensions: 6mm X 6mm X 6mm (1/4 in X 1/4 in X 1/4 in)

-The baton type of cuts are the largest stick-cut you can cut.
+The baton type of cuts is the largest stick-cut you can cut.
 It is used for crudites and for presentation purposes.
 While not used as much as the rest, it is the foundation for the more common Large Dice.

 Dimensions: 12mm X 12mm X 6cm (1/2 in X 1/2 in X 2-1/2 in)

 The Large Dice

 The large dice types of cuts are primarily used for stews, long-cooking dishes and for mirepoix in stocks.
 The large dice is important, because it is relatively quick, has a great imposing nature and looks professional.
 When cutting a large dice, you will tend to have a higher waste when trying to get nicely cut pieces using the method describing how to square off your item.
 Remember when doing any cutting or dicing to use the method best suited for your dish.

 Dimensions: 12mm X 12mm X 12mm (1/2 in X 1/2 in X 1/2 in).

 The Paysanne Cut (pie’zan)

 The paysanne types of cuts are included here to show you that while cubed items are common, sometimes you would prefer a slimmer, flat, square item.
 This is called the Paysanne.
 This is achieved by creating your desired stick-cut size, then slicing thinly to produce a thin square.
 Typically used for larger cuts, this method can be applied to smaller cuts and dices as well.

 Dimensions: 12mm X 12mm X 3mm (1/2 in X 1/2 in X 1/8 in)

-The chiffonade types of cuts are used when slicing very thin items such as herbs or leaf vegetables such as spinach.
+The chiffonade types of cuts are used when slicing very thin items such as herbs or leafy vegetables such as spinach.
 Cutting en chiffonade is a really simple process.
 Start by stacking the items you are looking to slice.
 Then roll up the items, producing a cigar-shaped roll.
 Once it’s rolled, start slicing to produce a nice chiffonade suitable for garnishing and other purposes.